epiverse-trace/research-compendium/learners/setup.md

 ℹ No active usethis project
 ```

+If you still have an error, close Rstudio and open it again for changes to take effect.

-If you still have an error.
-Copy and paste this output in your issue report to the email at the end of this page.
+If the error persist, copy and paste this output in your issue report to the email at the end of this page.

 #### 6. Two-factor authentication